Identity

 History

-The Centre Chorégraphique National - Ballet de Lorraine (which was awarded the “label” of Centre Chorégraphique National in 1999), is located at 3, rue Henri Bazin in Nancy.
-Its origins go all the way back to 1968, to the creation of the Ballet Théâtre Contemporain (BTC), established at the Maison de la Culture in Amiens.
-Located at the intersection of the historical center of the city of Nancy and the new Meurthe et Canal quartier, the Centre Chorégraphique National - Ballet de Lorraine is a vibrant venue for creation and research specific to contemporary and classical dance, with artistic standing at the national and international levels.
+The Centre Chorégraphique National - Ballet de Lorraine, is located at 3, rue Henri Bazin in Nancy.
+Its origins although begin already in 1968, in the creation of the Ballet Théâtre Contemporain (BTC), an initiative established for the Maison de la Culture in Amiens, as a Centre Chorégraphique by Jean-Albert Cartier.
 As the first decentralized company to prioritize choreographic creation, the BTC, after a stopover at the Theatre of Angers, established itself permanently in Nancy.
-After the departure of Jean-Albert Cartier, its founding director, the Ballet, which had several different organizational names, was directed by Patrick Dupond, Pierre Lacotte, Françoise Adret and Didier Deschamps.
-And we must note the importance of the role played by André Larquié, President of the Centre Chorégraphique National – Ballet de Lorraine from 1998 to June of 2014, who also had a great deal to do with the installation of the BTC in Nancy as far back as 1978.
+After the departure of Jean-Albert Cartier, the organization, which has had several different organizational names and artistic directions, under the direction of Patrick Dupond, Pierre Lacotte, Françoise Adret and Didier Deschamps and currently Petter Jacobsson.
+We must note the importance of the role played by André Larquié, President of the Centre Chorégraphique National – Ballet de Lorraine from 1998 to June of 2014, who had a great influence in the installation of the BTC in Nancy in 1978.
+At present its location at the intersection of the historical center of the city of Nancy and the new Meurthe et Canal quartier, the Centre Chorégraphique National (this label having been re-established in 1999) - Ballet de Lorraine is a vibrant venue for creation and research specific to contemporary and classical dance, with an artistic vision on par with national and international levels.
+The CCN – Ballet de Lorraine was awarded “the best company of 2021” from the national critic’s association of France.

 2011